Please feel free to comment on my review.

 My first encounter with ‘Shada’ was the Big Finish audio with Paul McGann.
 Then it was the novelization by Gareth Roberts; then the original 1992 VHS version on DVD in ‘The Legacy Collection’ DVD box set.
 I would not be surprised if they did a comic book adaptation for ‘Shada’ at some point.

 I didn’t know what to expect when ‘Shada’ was re-released on DVD in its new form.
 ‘Shada’ was released on a 2-disc DVD with the story on Disc 1 and the special features on Disc 2.
-I expected this to be a brand-new six part adventure for my parents and I to enjoy whilst watching it for Christmas.
+I expected this to be a brand-new six part adventure for me and my parents to enjoy whilst watching it for Christmas.

 Another thing about this version of ‘Shada’ is the new animation sequences that give it its own unique identity.
 It’s a similar style of animation to ‘The Power of the Daleks’ DVD release that I received for Christmas in 2016.
 There are also new filmed sequences to make this version different.

 Because of this, I’m going to treat this 2017 version of ‘Shada’ as completely different to the 1992 VHS version that was released on DVD in 2013.
 Hence why I’m reviewing it separately from the 1992 version and I hope to give a comparison on what’s different and what makes it good and compelling.

 Seeing the new 2017 version of ‘Shada’ was extraordinary.
 I had seen the original ‘Shada’ footage from the 1992 VHS release version on YouTube as well as DVD.
 So I was familiar with what to expect with the surviving live-action footage that ‘Shada’ had before the production was cancelled in 1979.